-management services, and the role it plays in the overall process of billing and coding.
+Module D introduces students to the next step in procedural coding by learning about the importance of documentation, evaluation, and management services, collection strategies and the role it plays in the overall process of billing and coding.
 In addition to learning about general principles of medical documentation, students will also work with unlisted procedures and basic life evaluation services.
-Students will also learn insurance collection strategies, and how to trace delinquent accounts while utilizing proper communication skills.
 Students will gain knowledge about workers' compensation laws and the necessary requirements for filing a claim.
 Also covered in this module is basic anatomy and physiology of the respiratory and cardiovascular systems and medical terminology associated with these systems.
 Students will continue to develop speed and accuracy on the computer keyboard throughout the program.
 Students will build upon their professional development skills by creating a professional introduction or cover letter and a thank you letter.